kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Interestingly, this difference in how much revenue per user Facebook earns from the US compared to Asia continues to increase. **Revenue per user in the US grows more quickly than in Asia.**

 There is one issue with the revenue per user data above.
-It considers all Facebook revenue, but it only divides it only by users who used Facebook "blue" app.
+It considers all Facebook revenue, but it only divides it by users who used Facebook "blue" app.
 This approach overestimates revenue per user slightly, but this difference is not insignificant as revenue for Facebook's users that do not use Facebook's "blue" app is small.
 They represent mainly WhatsApp users who are not monetized.

 Another issue is that users that Facebook reports in its official number also include false and duplicate accounts.
 Facebook estimates that these accounts represent around 16% of Facebook's users.

-### Facebook **Advertising Revenue: Facebook vs Instagram**
+### Facebook Advertising Revenue: Facebook vs Instagram

 ![Advertising Icon](/assets/images/icons/advertising.png){: .align-left}